srinju/Harmonize/README.md

 1. authentication backend done

-2. now the user will have to create a room and the backend will return a code
+2. now the user will have to create a room and the backend will return a code -d

-3. room creation logic and code sharing done modify many to many in schema db
+3. room creation logic and code sharing done -d modify many to many in schema db -d

-4. other user joining the same room
+4. other user joining the same room with that code room is a web socket server now

 5. sending messages